You'll find answers to our most commonly asked questions below. For other inquiries, please contact firstname.lastname@example.org.

 Students start the program as early as Kindergarten in some locations and generally stay with the program through fourth grade.

-Read to a Child responds to a school's invitation to partner when they have demonstrated need that includes: more than 80% of students are classified as low-income; the school receives Title 1 funds; has scored lower than average on state literacy tests and has high numbers of English Language Learners.
+Read to a Child responds to a school's invitation to partner when they have demonstrated need that includes: a significant number of students from low-income households; the school receives Title 1 funds; has scored lower than average on state literacy tests; and has high numbers of English Language Learners.

 Our read aloud program is hosted at Title I partner elementary schools in the greater metropolitan areas of Boston, Detroit, Hartford, Los Angeles, and Miami.
 In our virtual program, volunteers will participate by video from their homes.